Ephenodrom/Flutter-Global-Config/README.md

 ## Upcoming
 Here is a list of possible upcoming features
-* Load config from file
-* Load config from shared preferences
 * Update config in shared preferences
 * Allow multiple keys with the same name